HumabHatterZed/WhistleWindInscryptionMods/FULL_CHANGELOG.md

   * Nerfed Spider Brood Health from 3 --> 2
   * Express Train to Hell cost reduced from x6 --> x2
   * The Train ability cost increased from x6 --> x10
+  * Ttungsil no longer has Fledgling ability
+  * Downed Moleman Apostle no longer has Uncuttable trait
   * Thorny Vines are now conidered Terrain
   * Notes From a Crazed Researcher is now considered Terrain
   * Frozen Heart is no longer considered Terrain